 Mix a second batch of acrylic resin, carefully following label directions.
 Some brands of acrylic resin use a different proportion of hardener for the second and succeeding layers, so consult the label before mixing each successive layer.
 Allow it to harden or cure following the manufacturer's recommendations.

-Sand the surface and sides of the countertop lightly, to smooth out any imperfections.
-Use 200-grit or finer sandpaper and do not exert much pressure; you don't want to mar the surface.
+The surface and sides of the acrylic countertop need to be sanded lightly, to smooth out any imperfections.
+Use 200-grit or finer sandpaper and do not exert much pressure; you don't want to mar the surface of the fresh acrylic.

 Encase the edge of the countertop with decorative trim or molding, if desired, for a finished look.